maciejk77/rwd-website/README.md

 - Run ```npm install``` to get all the dependancies
 - Run Gulp ```gulp watch```

+NOTE: **red** and **blue** backgrounds are used for developemnt only to show space of each container, check responsiveness e.g. card, card group etc.

 #####The goal is to end up with (key learnings):

 - BEM style CSS structure